Stosan/commentator/CONTRIBUTING.md

 - [Community Guidelines](#community-guidelines)

 ## How Can I Contribute?
+We have the following project ideas
+- *Mobile rresponsiveness for the UI
+- *Modernized UI usinng Reactpy
+- *Modal feedback for users instead of text
+- *Vscode extension development

 There are several ways you can contribute to this project:

 - **Code Contributions:** Help us improve the project by contributing code enhancements, bug fixes, or new features.